Kaktushose/jda-commands/wiki/docs/localization.md

 In this example, the bundle `component` will be searched for the key `command-reply`.

-## Directly Inserting Localization Messages
-In some cases, especially while testing it's common to hardcode a messages content.
-But often times you still want to use dynamic placeholders.

-For your luck JDA-Commands treats hardcoded values (where a localization key would normally be used) as the content of a localization message, thus supporting all functionality of the used [`Localizer`](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/i18n/Localizer.html) implementation.

-A String value (whether in an annotation, embed, modal or component) will be resolved by following order:

-1. searched for as a localization key
-2. treated as localization message content
-3. used as raw value

-An example of this can be found [here](#example-fluava).

 ## Variables/Placeholders
 Most localization systems support variables or placeholders to insert dynamic values into a message.